Skip to content

 • Ticking a checkbox in a digital form

-When is ES used?
+When is SES used?

 Advanced Electronic Signatures (AES)